 The recent affirmation of the documentary as a genre and the increase in events dedicated to it, shows that the direction taken by Bellaria Film Festival represents a clear trend of the contemporary.

-2020's edition is, once again, dedicated to Art.
-IX of the Italian Constitution, with the aim of enhancing and protecting historical, artistic, cultural, environmental heritage and promoting the knowledge of all cultures through the use of multiple arts and languages: from music, to theatre and, of course, cinema.
+2022's edition is dedicated to Art.
+IX of the Italian Constitution, with the aim of enhancing and protecting historical, artistic, cultural and environmental heritage, promoting the knowledge of all cultures through the use of multiple arts and languages: from Music, to Theatre and of course Cinema.

 Bellaria Film Festival in structured into two main competitions: